-Regulatory compliance and Business Ethics
+Regulatory Compliance and Business Ethics

-Our business conduct shall be guided by honesty, integrity and a commitment to excellence.
-We are committed to promoting responsible practices among our business partners and showing care for the wellbeing of our customers.
-The group upholds the principles of good corporate governance in line with the expectations of our stakeholders and investors, whilst adhering to the rules and regulations of the law.
-The Group's practices, alongside our continuous improvements and commitment to corporate governance, are further elaborated in the 'Corporate Governance Overview Statement' found in this Annual Report.
+Our business conduct is guided by honesty, integrity, and a commitment to excellence.
+As part of our commitment to responsible practices, we promote the well-being of our customers and strive to ensure that our business partners share our commitment.
+The Group upholds the principles of good corporate governance and complies with all applicable laws and regulations, meeting the expectations of our stakeholders and investors.
+For more information on our corporate governance practices, please see the 'Corporate Governance Overview Statement' in this Annual Report.

-In keeping with good corporate governance and as per the Group's Whistleblowing Policy (Policy), all our employees and workers are encouraged to raise genuine concerns regarding any improper conduct.
-Wrongdoings include, but are not limited to, any breaches of trust, corruption, fraud, waste and/or misappropriation of Group resources, abuses of power or position, sexual harassment, endangerment of the health and safety of employees or the public and any attempt to conceal or suppress information relating to the above.
+To ensure compliance with good corporate governance principles and our commitment to transparency and accountability, the Group's Whistleblowing Policy encourages all employees and workers to report any suspected wrongdoing, including but not limited to breaches of trust, corruption, fraud, waste or misappropriation of Group resources, abuse of power or position, sexual harassment, endangerment of employee or public health and safety, and attempts to conceal or suppress information.